 The case histories described reflect different attitudes among the society towards childhood grief.
 While in the case history one, the elderly lady had a notion of 'protection' of the child, lady in case history two, though agreed to tell the children but found it hard.
-Both of children through grief may cause them more 'harm than holistic care and honesty.
+Both of these attitudes come from the background that putting dren of young age'.
+It also corresponds to the ethos of children through grief may cause them more 'harm than holistic care and honesty.
 It is not uncommon to find pergood'.